yiping-lai/warbler-server/README.md

  '6' : "Sports"}
  ```

- For create, read, and delete messages
+Create, read, or delete messages:
  ```
  POST '/api/users/:id/messages'
 -	Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category